 The Psychoanalytic Institute’s Programs

 Of the various training programs being offered, training analysis and supervision are carried out individually.
 The Institute provides an array of programs, including Advanced Seminars as part of our systematic curricula; monthly meetings as an opportunity for periodic clinical studies and examinations; and Post-Advanced Seminars offered by overseas guest speakers who visit Japan.
-Advanced Seminars are currently being held on a three-year cycle.
+Advanced Seminars are currently being held on a four-year cycle.
 Those who attend the Seminars are required to give feedback to the Institute on the things they have learned and studied.
 The information is used not only for evaluation purposes but also to enhance the curricula.